baldrech/starter-hugo-academic/content/home/contribute.md

 This project is aimed at bringing together the everyday experiences of people at the fore-front of human-ocean interactions,

-From recreational & artisanal fishing, ​
+From recreational & artisanal fishing,

-strolling through fish markets,​
+strolling through fish markets,

-snorkling & diving,​
+snorkling & diving,

-to scientists & stakeholders. ​
+to scientists & stakeholders.

 **How you can partake**